 Timeline

-The requester was BiodivERsA, a network of national and regional funding organizations promoting pan‐European research on biodiversity and ecosystem services and offering innovative opportunities for the conservation and sustainable management of biodiversity.
+The requester was BiodivERsA, a network of national and regional funding organisations promoting pan‐European research on biodiversity and ecosystem services and offering innovative opportunities for biodiversity conservation and sustainable management.
 This request’s objective is to focus on constraints or barriers to effective restoration, including the identification of knowledge gaps restricting restoration approaches and actions, appropriate methodologies, optimal management, and effectiveness of interventions.
-It is not restricted to a specific type of restoration or ecosystem (Ockendon et al. 2018).
+It is not restricted to a specific type of restoration or ecosystem (Ockendon et al., 2018).

 Scoping phase